-So usually I send Brian to pick up the food. 🙂 BUT sometimes he can’t deal either so I’ve been improvising with our favorite flavors at home.
-This beef rice bowl is loaded up with healthy bits for a relatively quick and customizable dinner — without having to put your cheer face on and force laugh along with take-out shenanigans.
+So usually I send my husband to pick up the food. 🙂 BUT sometimes he can’t deal either so I’ve been improvising with our favorite flavors at home.
+This Mediterranean beef rice bowl is loaded up with healthy bits for a relatively quick and customizable dinner — without having to put your cheer face on and force laugh along with take-out shenanigans.

 And the onions!
 I’m a big fan of onions of all varieties, but red onion that has been marinated in white wine vinegar may be up there on my fave list.
 Nothing fancy here – just cover the onion slices with the vinegar and let it sit while you brown up the beef.
 And I highly recommend making extra!
 Store them in a glass container/jar with the vinegar and they make a bomb addition to leftover beef rice bowls or even salads.

-- Since the fat is drained off the beef, I don’t find that it matters much which kind you buy.
+- Since the fat is drained off the beef, I don’t find that it matters much which lean/fat percentage kind you buy.